Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Generalities, grading and extensions of scalars

 If $V$ is an arbitrary $A$-graded $R$-module, then any graded subquotient of $V$ inherits an $A$-grading.
 In particular, if $\g$ is graded in $A$, then $\g/\g^{(2)}$ inherits a grading in $A$; its weights are called {\em principal weights} of $\g$.
 If $\g$ is nilpotent, then it can be checked that the set of weights is contained in the submagma generated by principal weights.

 We can extend to arbitrary algebras the definitions of Lie algebras.

-\begin{defn} Let $K$ be a $\Q$-field and let $\g$ be an $K$-fda. \begin{itemize} \item $\cni^+(\g)$ is the intersection of kernels of $K$-diagonalizable self-derivations of $\g$ with all eigenvalues in $\N$; \item $\cni(\g)$ is the intersection of kernels of semisimple self-derivations of $\g$; \item $\g$ is contractable if it admits an algebra grading in positive integers, or equivalently if it admits a self-derivation with only positive integers as eigenvalues; \item $\g$ is semi-contractable if $\cni^+(\g)\neq\{0\}$, or equivalently if $\g$ admits a nontrivial algebra grading in non-negative integers, or still equivalently if it admits a self-derivation with only non-negative integers as eigenvalues, and at least one positive eigenvalue; \item $\g$ is characteristically nilpotent if $\cni(\g)=\g$; \item $\g$ is flexible if it admits an invertible self-derivation; \item $\g$ is essentially flexible if $\cni(\g)=\{0\}$; \item $\g$ is essentially contractable if $\cni^+(\g)=\{0\}$. \end{itemize} \end{defn}
+\begin{defn} Let $K$ be a $\mathbf{Q}$-field and let $\g$ be a $K$-algebra that is finite-dimensional as vector space. \begin{itemize} \item $\cni^+(\g)$ is the intersection of kernels of $K$-diagonalizable self-derivations of $\g$ with all eigenvalues in the non-negative integers $\mathbf{N}$; \item $\cni(\g)$ is the intersection of kernels of semisimple self-derivations of $\g$; \item $\g$ is contractable if it admits an algebra grading in positive integers, or equivalently if it admits a self-derivation with only positive integers as eigenvalues; \item $\g$ is semi-contractable if $\cni^+(\g)\neq\g$, or equivalently if $\g$ admits a nontrivial algebra grading in non-negative integers, or still equivalently if it admits a self-derivation with only non-negative integers as eigenvalues, and at least one positive eigenvalue; \item $\g$ is characteristically nilpotent if $\cni(\g)=\g$; \item $\g$ is flexible if it admits an invertible self-derivation; \item $\g$ is essentially flexible if $\cni(\g)=\{0\}$; \item $\g$ is essentially contractable if $\cni^+(\g)=\{0\}$. \end{itemize} \end{defn}

 \begin{rem}In the realm of Lie algebras, characteristically nilpotent is a classical notion and terminology.
 Contractable is a classical notion but has no common terminology (it is sometimes called ``graded", but this is also used to mean ``Carnot" which is a strictly stronger notion).
 Even for Lie algebras, essentially flexible and essentially contractable are new notions; the latter is motivated by Theorem \ref{crcw}. \end{rem}